 The porters were just getting up when we got back to our lodge.
 Still warm from sleep and well rested, their smiling faces looked with interest at our group of lanky, shivering Europeans.
 It was clear that our foreheads had "AMATEURS" written all over them.

-mp trek I took a five hour public bus to the Chitwan National Park.
+After the Base Camp trek I took a five hour public bus to the Chitwan National Park.
 As is the tradition of public transport space saving, 3" of leg room had been sacrificed between the seats.
 I had to sit diagonally, taking up more than my share of the seats, and as the bus filled up, another three people crammed in beside me.
 Feeling very guilty for taking up so much room, I tried to demonstrate to the small teenage boy next to me that my knees physically didn't fit.
 I didn't mean to be a selfish foreigner hogging all the space, it was simply a case of poor ergonomics.
 He looked pained but uninterested and after thirty minutes I tried offering round Polos by means of compensation.

 Teenage Boy studiously kept his eyes shut as I proffered the packet, so I moved on to the Nepalese lady beside him.
 She made a lunge for a sick-bag and revisited her breakfast as we swung round a corner and I abandoned my compensation policy.
 Thereafter, Teenage Boy studiously examined the back of his eyelids, his skinny knees jammed next to mine and discomfort all over his face.
 Meanwhile I developed a severely numb bum and nursed my bruised knees for a week.